-- An exception may be made for students participating in an authorized curricular or extracurricular activity or team involving the use of firearms and to those persons listed in KRS 527.070. - Law enforcement officials, including peace officers and police as provided in KRS 527.070 and KRS 527.020, are authorized to bring weapons onto school property in performance of their duties. - Employees whose job duties require them to carry a pocket knife or other tools.
-These positions include: maintenance, mechanic, custodial, transportation, shop, agriculture, and technology.
+- An exception may be made for students participating in an authorized curricular or extracurricular activity or team involving the use of firearms and to those persons listed in KRS 527.070. - Law enforcement officials, including peace officers and police as provided in KRS 527.070 and KRS 527.020, or District employees in sworn positions are authorized to bring weapons onto school property in performance of their duties.